 Not to be mistaken for the regular ‘Ferrari Tributo’ of 2011 – this is the Ferrari Dealer ‘Service Car’ edition (Rosso Officine) of 2015 based on the 190bhp Biposto Abarth… These came with a ‘Not to be Sold’ clause for six months, but that rule became quite blurred with some of the UK cars.
 They sold for around £45k in the UK when they were ‘eventually’ sold.

 This being based on the mad ‘Biposto’ version, meant it was suitable as a ‘ Service/Loan Car ‘ for Ferrari Main Agents to their customers throughout the World.
 Limited to just 99 cars in the World.
-The defining difference between these and the ‘Standard’ Biposto, these only came in Ferrari Rosso Red.
+The defining difference between these and the ‘Standard’ Biposto, these only came in Ferrari Rosso Red but this colour was unique on the Biposto edition.

 The interior is your ‘standard’ Biposto, stripped-down look, with lashings of Carbon Fibre.
 With Abarth Corsa Racing Bucket Seats by Sabelt with 695 stitching covered in leather and Alcantara with optional carbon shells & Carbon door cards with cloth pulls.
 Usual aluminium sporting pedals in a titanium finish.
 Also complete with the 695 editions of the ‘Numbered Plaque’

 This edition sort of started as a ‘non-official’ car, such as it couldn’t be bought from your local dealer, but it’s now recognized as a genuine edition within the Abarth family if a little quietly!
 The Rosso Officine (translated as ‘Red Workshop or Factory’) is an instant classic!
 Talking of Factory, have a quick tour around the factory HERE